-- 31 Our analysis of the draft regulations and the draft plan has revealed two critical errors.
-First, the Authority has failed to follow the correct ITU procedures and second, the proposals made by the Authority do not reflect the resolutions adopted at WRC-12.
-We urge the Authority to withdraw these draft Regulations and Plan and to publish a new set of draft Regulations focused solely on updating the current table of allocations. - 32 Only after the table of allocations has been updated to correctly reflect the changes that came out of WRC-12 that the Authority ought to consider whether the migration of any service is necessary.
-The migration of services should also not be automatic, but rather be based on the need for such a migration to keep the table of allocations in line with the ITU table of allocations. - 33 Once again, Orbicom would like to thank the Authority for this opportunity to make written representations.
-The draft Frequency Regulations and Plan raise complex issues which require input from the sector and careful consideration by the Authority.
+- 24 Our analysis of the 2nd draft Regulations and Plan has revealed that the proposals made by the Authority do not correctly reflect the resolutions adopted at WRC-12.
+We urge the Authority to adhere fully to those resolutions. - 25 Nor should the migration of services be a foregone conclusion. - 26 Once again, Orbicom would like to thank the Authority for this opportunity to make written representations.
+The 2nd draft Frequency Regulations and Plan raise complex issues which require input from the sector and careful consideration by the Authority.